Posts

 Image

-This monograph is a follow up from my previous history of public library growth in Ontario, Free Books for All: the Public Library Movement in Ontario, 1850-1930 , published by Dundurn Press in 1994.
+Places to Grow This monograph is a follow-up to my previous history of public library growth in Ontario, Free Books for All: the Public Library Movement in Ontario, 1850-1930 , published by Dundurn Press in 1994.
 I have recently updated Places in 2020 with additional materials—references, tables, images, and a revised index.
-You can read the updated version of Places to Grow for free at the following link at the Internet Archive or a preview edition on Google Books .
+You can read the updated version of Places to Grow for free at the following link on the Internet Archive or a preview edition on Google Books .
 Most of the revisions and additions relate to issues and developments after 1985.
-The book unfolds in a narrative, chronological manner with the use of primary sources, such as government correspondence, library inspector diaries, and board memoranda, as well as many secondary sources to explore how libraries integrated into Ontario's social and political fabric.
-Researches will find 1,200 footnotes to guide them to further sources of information they may be pursuing in the 500 pages of this book.
-Places to Grow covers...
+The book unfolds in a chronological narrative, using primary sources such as government correspondence, library inspector diaries, and board memoranda, as well as many secondary sources, to explore how libraries were integrated into Ontario's social and political fabric.
+Researchers will find 1,200 footnotes that guide them to additional sources of information they may be pursuing throughout the 500 pages of this book.
+Pl...

 The Case for a National Library of Canada, 1933–1946